ahmadfebrianto/qotp/README.md

 - `Add entry`.
    Add a new account to QOTP by either `loading a QR code image` or `pasting the QR code image` after taking a `screenshot` of the QR code.
 I recommend using [Flameshot](https://github.com/flameshot-org/flameshot) for taking screenshots on Windows and Linux.
+- `Copy TOTP code`.
+   Copy the current TOTP code for an entry by either `right-clicking on the entry and selecting "Copy TOTP code"` from the context menu, or by `double-pressing the ENTER key`.
+The app will `close automatically` 1 second after the TOTP code is copied.
 - `Edit entry`.
    Modify an entry display in QOTP, including the issuer name and username.
 - `Export entry`.